Cynical Weather Plugin

 To track the sun, create one or more Orientation devices that represent windows or other openings in your house.
 Then use scripts or triggers to observe the angle of the Sun and act accordingly.

-To use Dark Sky weather data, obtain an API key and enter it into the plugin settings.
+To use Visual Crossing weather data, obtain an API key and enter it into the plugin settings.
 Then create a Location device for your location and use scripts and triggers on the state of that device.
-To obtain forecasts, create a Location device first, then add Daily Forecast and Hourly Forecast devices for the desired time.
+To obtain forecasts, create a Location device first, then add Daily Forecast and Hourly Forecast devices for the desired times.

 Orientation devices know nothing about the weather.
 They will still tell you where the Sun is even if it is hidden behind clouds or the moon.
 By themselves, orientations are conditional indicators: if the sky is clear, this is where the outside light is coming from.